Special Thanks to our friends who

 The Lizard King (he's probably still dreaming of the snake)

-Track number 9 is a song inspired by the late great Jim Morrison, the infamous lead singer of The Doors.
+Track number 9 is a song called Dreaming Of The Snake which was inspired by the late great Jim Morrison, the infamous lead singer of The Doors.
 This song was originally part of a song cycle I had come up with that was to be titled "Heroes & Villains"; the idea was feature musical profiles of folks like Jim Morrison, Jack Kerouac, Babe Ruth, Toulouse Lautrec and other historical figures.
 Ray ended up helping me finish the music for the tune and the band started playing it in the final months of the band's existence.

 Mike Adams Bass Deluxe